Arlene Zallman: Life

 Zallman was born in Philadelphia and graduated from the Juilliard School of Music.
 She received a master's degree from the University of Pennsylvania, where she studied composition with Vincent Persichetti and George Crumb.
 In 1959 she received a two-year Fulbright Scholarship to Florence, Italy, to study with Luigi Dallapiccola.
 She held positions on the faculty of the Oberlin College Conservatory of Music and Yale University and then became a professor of composition at Wellesley, Massachusetts in 1976.

 She received the Marion S. Freschl Award for Vocal Composition, and awards from Meet the Composer, the Mellon Foundation, the Massachusetts Council for the Arts and Humanities, and the Guggenheim Foundation.
 Her Three Songs from Quasimodo won awards from both the National Endowment for the Arts and the International Society for Contemporary Music.

 She held fellowships at the MacDowell Colony, where she received the Faye Barnaby Kent Fellow.
 During 2001-2, she was a Fellow at the Radcliffe Institute for Advanced Study.
 In 2003 Zallman was a guest composer-in-residence at the Rocca di Mezzo Music Festival in the Abruzzi region of Italy.

-Zallman has two daughters.
+Zallman had two daughters.
 She died in her home in Wellesley in 2006 and was buried in Amherst, Massachusetts.